signalogic/SigSRF_SDK/mediaTest_readme.md

 ### Outputs

 Outputs are given by one or more "-oxxx" options, where xxx is a filename or UDP port.
+Currently mediaMin command line outputs are limited to pcap files containing transcoded output.
+For example in this command line:

+    ./mediaMin -M0 -cx86 -i../pcaps/mediaplayout_amazinggrace_ringtones_1malespeaker_dormantSSRC_2xEVS_3xAMRWB.pcapng -o4894.ws_xc0.pcap -o4894.ws_xc1.pcap -o4894.ws_xc2.pcap -L -d0xc11 -r20

+the -oxxx_xcN.pcap files are transcoded outputs of the first three (3) streams found in the incoming packet flow.

+In addition to the event log, mediaMin generates a number of outputs automatically:

+> per stream jitter buffer output pcap<br>
+> per stream wav file if the -dN command line argument (below) enables stream groups and wav file output<br>
+> stream group output pcap if the -dN command line argument (below) enables stream groups<br>
+> stream group output wav file if the -dN command line argument (below) enables stream groups and wav file output<br>

 ### Options and Flags